Edward Scissorhands (dance): Composition and development

 Bourne's all-male 1995 version of Swan Lake has become the longest-running ballet production and earned him the distinction as the only British director to become a winner of both the Tony Award for Best Direction of a Musical and the Tony Award for Best Choreography at the 53rd Tony Awards in 1999.
 In 2002, 2003 and 2005, he earned the Laurence Olivier Award for Best Theatre Choreographer for My Fair Lady, Play Without Words and Mary Poppins, respectively.
 Eventually (in 2008), Time would begin an article on Bourne with the following summary: "Matthew Bourne is the world's most popular living dance maker."

 Bourne was asked by composer friends to brainstorm about films that could be adapted into stage productions in his dance style.
 Thompson met Bourne in 1997 through Alan Cumming after already having seen Swan Lake.
 Bourne asked Thompson's consent to adapt the Scissorhands film the following year, but it took another seven years to obtain the necessary funding and get the film's director Tim Burton and composer Elfman to go along.
 The work, which Bourne choreographed, was developed as dance theatre instead of as a traditional musical and has no singing or speaking.
 The musical score is by Terry Davies, but it includes significant portions of Elfman's film score.

 Thompson claims Scissorhands is based on a pet dog of hers.
-She described her dog as follows: "he was the most soulful, yearning creature I ever met.
+She described her dog as follows: "She was the most soulful, yearning creature I ever met.
 She wanted to participate in everything.
 She didn’t need language to communicate.
 She communicated with her eyes."
 She described the character as similar to Frankenstein's monster and Pinocchio in the sense that he is "an outsider who wants to be an insider".